capolitsch/SALTdenoiseR/README.md

 2. Politsch et al. (2020b).
 Trend Filtering – II.
 Denoising astronomical signals with varying degrees of smoothness.
 *Monthly Notices of the Royal Astronomical Society*, 492(3), p.
 4019-4032. [[Publisher](https://academic.oup.com/mnras/article/492/3/4019/5704414)] [[arXiv](https://arxiv.org/abs/2001.03552)]

-# Denoising spectra of Wolf-Rayet stars
+## Denoising SALT spectra

-## Summary
+### Summary

-My preferred approach involves breaking the spectra into pieces when there are significant gaps due to masking, and then independently running the trend filtering analysis on each sub-spectrum.
+My preferred approach to denoising these spectra involves breaking the spectra into pieces when there are significant gaps due to masking, and then independently running a trend filtering analysis on each segment of a broken spectrum.
 This has two benefits:

 1. It's faster.
-In some cases, much much faster.
+In some cases, *much* faster.
 Which is helpful because my bootstrap implementation can sometimes be slow, depending on the setting and your computing specs.
 I can probably make the bootstrap more efficient if speed becomes a problem.